UW Oshkosh is in the heart of the 67,500+ Oshkosh community on a 173.5 acre campus with 52 buildings.

 University of Wisconsin Oshkosh—Where Excellence and Opportunity Meet

-With 60 undergraduate majors, more than 100 minors, 15 graduate programs and a doctoral program, UW Oshkosh is your place to find your path, grow your world, learn to lead and succeed.
+With 60 undergraduate majors and more than 100 minors, as well 17 graduate programs, two doctoral programs and 21 graduate certificate programs, UW Oshkosh is your place to find your path, grow your world, learn to lead and succeed.

-As the third largest university in the state with more than 14,500 students, UW Oshkosh provides opportunities to explore your interests and passions.
+As one of the largest universities in the state with more than nearly 14,000 students, UW Oshkosh provides opportunities to explore your interests and passions.

 Achieve your goals with a UW Oshkosh degree.
 Explore passions through student organizations, internships, graduate assistantships and student-faculty collaborations.
 UW Oshkosh has resources for traditional, adult nontraditional students, veterans, graduate and international students.

 13,900Number of Students